Skip to main content

 How Do I Choose Which Assets to Keep?

-Some of this is a personal decision and some of it is determined by the courts.
+Some of this is a personal decision, and the courts determine some of it.
 In Chapter 13, you can keep all of your property.
-However, some property is considered “exempt” and other property is “non-exempt.”
-Exempt items that you retain are meant to give you a fresh start by allowing you to keep property you’ll need to maintain a home and job.
+However, some property is considered “exempt,” and other property is “non-exempt.”
+Exempt items you retain are meant to give you a fresh start by allowing you to keep the property you will need to maintain a home and job.
 Some examples of “exempt” property include:

 • Partial equity in a primary residence